All Products

 1. On the Quotas page, find the target quota and click Quota Configuration in the Actions column.

-2. On the Quota Configuration page, click the Basic Configurations tab, and then find the target interactive quota and click Delete in the Actions column.
+2. Click the Basic Configurations tab, find the target interactive quota, and click Delete in the Actions column.

 The deletion runs in the background.
-The page does not display status updates or deletion progress.
+The page does not display status updates.

 Scale a MaxQA instance